philipjosephjacob/DiscountRateMethodology/README.txt

 To run the solution, run the unit test Kroll.Discounting.Tests

-The solution was build using Visual Studio 2026 Community Edition.
+The solution was built using Visual Studio 2026 Community Edition.
 Certain comments were generated using Co-pilot.